jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ### Membership Maintenance

-Every six months, a bot will open an issue in the team-compass repo asking all currently team members to reply within three weeks if they still consider themselves active.
+Every six months, a bot will open an issue in the team-compass repo asking all current administrator team members to reply within three weeks if they still consider themselves active.
 If a member says no, or they do not respond, we will conclude that they are inactive.
 Inactive members may be removed from their teams.